-You must be in full clinical attire; scrubs- which consists of: a scrubs top and scrub pants, scrub skirt (long, loose-fitting) or scrub dress (long, loose-fitting).
-No opened toed shoes are allowed.
-Scrubs and shoes can be any color/design.

-You may bring a standard watch with a second hand.
-No smart watches or fitness monitors are allowed.

-Long hair must be pulled back.
+- You must be in full clinical attire: - Which consists of a scrubs top and scrub pants, scrub skirt (long, loose-fitting) or scrub dress (long, loose-fitting). - No opened toed shoes (example; flip-flops or sandals) are allowed. - Scrubs and shoes can be any color/design. - No smart watches or fitness monitors are allowed. - Long hair must be pulled back.

-Please note: You will not be admitted for testing if you are not wearing scrubs attire and the appropriate shoes.
+Note: You will not be admitted for testing if you are not wearing scrubs attire and the appropriate shoes.
 You will be considered a NO SHOW.
 You will forfeit your testing fees and have to pay for another exam date.